React-Automation-Studio/React-Automation-Studio/README.md

 The admin user will have full read and write access, whilst any other user will have read access by default.

-To enable Active Directory Authentication opent the .env and add, (You will need to rebuild the docker images):
+To enable Active Directory Authentication open the .env and add, (You will need to rebuild the docker images):
 ```bash
 REACT_APP_EnableActiveDirectoryLogin=true
 LDAP_HOST=ldap://xxxxxx